-need more intensive support and include specialised support for those who may have:
+- 1:1 support is in place for students who need more intensive support and include specialised support for those who may have:

-- Physical disability 0 - Sensory need 0
+- o Physical disability

+- o Sensory need

-- Speech and language difficulty Ο
+- Speech and language difficulty

-- Autism (ASD) 0
+- o Autism (ASD)

-- Severe literacy difficulties Ο
+- Severe literacy difficulties

-- Severe Numeracy difficulties 0
+- o Severe Numeracy difficulties

-- Global learning delay 0
+- $\circ \quad \text{Global learning delay} \\$

 - Severe Social, Emotional & Behavioural needs

+- o Medical needs

 - Our ARB is accessed for professional advice and support for mainstream children with severe: physical disabilities; learning difficulties; sensory and/or communication disorders.

-- We actively engage with our ADMAT
+- We actively engage with our ADMAT schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.

+- Personalised visual timetable for

+- learning needs

+- Other educational sites and

+- professionals accessed for advice and support on teaching and learning.